What is eco building?

 In addition to this they are best used connected to your electricity supply (and feeding back into the grid), but in Galicia this is subject to new regulation, which will mean, in the Spanish tradition, subject to change, taxation and bureaucracy that outweighs any benefits.

-• (Air source) heat pumps: Although these consume a fair amount of electricity a good quality one is some 4 times more efficient than running electric radiators.
+If you do want to use photovoltaics then consider trying to use them in a closed system with something electrical that gets used more when the sun is shining (air conditioner, freezer, irrigation system, etc.) and also bear in mind that voltage converters and batteries to provide continuity don’t come cheap. - (Air source) heat pumps: Although these consume a fair amount of electricity a good quality one is some 4 times more efficient than running electric radiators.
 With Galicia’s mild winter temperatures (especially in coastal zones) these are an excellent solution either for heating air within a building or powering a water based radiator or underfloor heating system.

 Good, modern air to air pumps may also have dehumidification and heat recovery functions that make them an ideal solution for Galicia.

-• Pellet and log burning stoves: Pellet stoves provide a good source of heating either for a room or for a whole house heating and domestic hot water supply (with minimal electricity usage).
+In colder, inland parts of Galicia it may be worth considering a ground source heat pump, but near the coast the moderating influence of the Atlantic means air source is a much cheaper option because its installation costs are so much lower. - Pellet and log burning stoves: Pellet stoves provide a good source of heating either for a room or for a whole house heating and domestic hot water supply (with minimal electricity usage).
 As Galicia has extensive eucalyptus and pine forestation and several companies which manufacture pellets from locally sourced wood, pellet stoves are a cost effective and also eco-friendly heating solution.
 Likewise, so are wood burning stoves if you can source wood locally and don’t mind the mess.

 Eco solutions & construction for health & comfort